Academic Information

 Dissertation Defense

-Approval of the written dissertation by the Research Advisory Committee is necessary before the student can orally defend the dissertation.
-The Dissertation Defense Committee that observes and examines the student's defense consists of at least five members, who normally meet these criteria:
+Approval of the written dissertation by the Research Advisory Committee is necessary before the student can orally defend their dissertation.
+The Dissertation Defense Committee that observes and examines the student's defense consists of at least five members, who normally meet these two, independent criteria:

 2. Three of the five normally come from the student's degree program; at least one of the five must not.